Then out spoke brave Horatius,

-The pink-roofed and grey-roofed building appears to have been constructed after the assassination, and it is hard to spot modern buildings from photos taken at the time of the assassination.But if you trawl around using Google Earth, you can explore tha area.
+The pink-roofed and grey-roofed building appears to have been constructed before the assassination, and it is hard to spot modern buildings from photos taken at the time of the assassination.But if you trawl around using Google Earth, you can explore tha area.
 Use Street View to find the site of the pistol battle outside the butcher's shop - this can be identified.

 A modern memorial to the Czech patriots stands at the triangle of green where the two slip roads meet.

 The 1942 view is opposite, taken after the attack.
 Heydrich's staff car is easily seen at the left edge of rhe frame.